xMann999/VeterinaryApp/README.md

 # VeterinaryApp

 Simple VeterinaryApp built with usage of SpringMVC, SpringBoot, Hibernate.
-The application is created to learn the above mentioned technologies.
+The application is created to learn the mentioned technologies.

 ## Functionalities
 - Create Visit, Vet and Animal.